zoltanctoth/ceu-cloud-class/serverless.md

 # synthesize some text
 vec <- synthesize("Hello world!", voice = "Joanna")
+# The result is a "Wave" object (from the tuneR package), which can be played using `play()`:

-# If you are on Mac and got permission denied run the code below this line as well.
+# If you are on Mac and got permission denied run the commented code below
-#setWavPlayer("afplay")
+# setWavPlayer("afplay")

 play(vec)
 ```